A PHP Developer in The JavaScript World

 Grunt

-UPDATE (2018): Check out Webpack (reference).
+UPDATE (2018): Check out webpack (reference).

-Grunt is a task runner to perform various kind of repetitive tasks such as concatenating, validating and minimizing files, running tests and creating distributions.
-We need to install both grunt command line interface (CLI) and a local grunt task runner.
+Grunt is a task runner to perform various repetitive tasks such as concatenating, validating and minimizing files, running tests and creating distributions.

 $ npm install -g grunt-cli --save-dev